nikita200993/CompaniesUnion/README.md

 ##How to run
 I suggest to create virtual environment in directory with project.
 Activate virtual environment.
 Run `pip3 install -e .`.
+After installing suggest you running test `py.test -v -s integration_test test`.
 This is performed once.
 Whenever you want to run script, you activate virtual environment and run script.

 ## Mapper dataframe